SushiSquad7461/sushi-scouts/_new_sushi_scouts/README.md

 There are more specific setup requirements for each individual system.
 I also recommend using VSCode with the Flutter extension.

+### General Setup
+- \[Optional\] VSCode -- You don't have to use VSCode, but I recommend it.
+You can even use the same VSCode installation as the one for WPILib, although I'd recommend making a separate profile for your flutter extensions and configuration.
+    - Flutter Extension -- This extension will also get you the Dart extension, which provides Dart language support (the programming language Flutter is built on).
+The Flutter extension provides many helpful features to streamline your development.
+- \[Optional\] Git -- Most IDEs will come with version management capabilites, but it is helpful to be able to use git from the command line as well

 ### Mac Setup
+To setup on mac, you can generally follow the [official installation instructions](https://docs.flutter.dev/get-started/install/macos/mobile-ios/), but I have compiled everything you need and provided ways to install it here.
 - \[Optional\] Homebrew -- I recommend using homebrew to manage your packages, as it pretty easy to use for a beginner.
 It can be installed by running `/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"` as specified on the website [brew.sh](https://brew.sh/)
+- \[Optional\] Git -- `brew install git` to download command line git with homebrew, if you want
 - Xcode -- You will need to download Xcode from the app store, and then open a terminal and type `sudo xcodebuild -license`, then follow the on-screen instructions to agree to the license.
     - After installing, configure the command line tools to use Xcode with `sudo sh -c 'xcode-select -s /Applications/Xcode.app/Contents/Developer && xcodebuild -runFirstLaunch'`
 - Flutter SDK